morientes26/coconut-manager/README.md

-# Slim Framework 4 Skeleton Application
+# Manager Application

 [![Coverage Status](https://coveralls.io/repos/github/slimphp/Slim-Skeleton/badge.svg?branch=master)](https://coveralls.io/github/slimphp/Slim-Skeleton?branch=master)

-Use this skeleton application to quickly setup and start working on a new Slim Framework 4 application.
-This application uses the latest Slim 4 with Slim PSR-7 implementation and PHP-DI container implementation.
+The skeleton of the application is working on a new Slim Framework 4 with Slim PSR-7 implementation and PHP-DI container implementation.
 It also uses the Monolog logger.

 This skeleton application was built for Composer.
 This makes setting up a new Slim Framework application quick and easy.